vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 using the otoscope to gauge the extent of earwax and then potentially trying out ear drops or scheduling an appointment with the audiologist for earwax removal.

+## Recurrence of reduced hearing in left ear on 2025-12-23 in the morning

+I redid the minimum audible volume and balance tests with normal headphones in the morning on Tuesday 2025-12-23.
+I reproduced similar results as seen on 2025-12-22 in the morning.
+The only difference was that I estimated the balance gap as 4/64 instead of 3/64, but this is mostly a judgment call and may not reflect a difference in the real balance gap.